-GRB interval, relative to the background region, is then compared to this distribution to obtain the significance of the excess.
+The average PMT rate during the GRB is compared to the average rate during a period immediately before and after the burst.
+By doing the same for many comparable test intervals over an 11 day interval around the burst, a distribution of the fluctuations is obtained which is neither Poisson nor Gaussian.
+The excess (or deficit) rate during the GRB interval, relative to the background region, is then compared to this distribution to obtain the significance of the excess.
 This significance is then turned into a 99% upper limit on the scaler rate.
-Using the effective area of the Milagro scalers (obtained by Monte Carlo simulations) and assuming a power law energy spectrum $dN/dE \sim E^{-2}$ (similar to that seen by EGRET), we obtain upper limits on the fluence in the 1-100 GeV energy range.
+Using the effective area of the Milagro scalers (obtained by Monte Carlo simulations) and assuming a power law energy spectrum dN/dE \sim E $^{-2}$ (similar to that seen by EGRET), we obtain upper limits on the fluence in the 1-100 GeV energy range.
 The last column of Table 1 lists the limits obtained.
 As in the standard analysis, only the limits for bursts with measured redshifts have been corrected for EBL absorption.

-For bursts with measured redshifts (Table 1, right), we use the EBL absorption model of [5] for the corresponding redshift and list the corresponding limits in bold.
+For bursts with measured redshifts (Table 1, right), we use the EBL absorption model of [7] for the corresponding redshift and list the corresponding limits in bold.
 Those with no measured redshifts (Table 1, left) are computed assuming z=0.